Key Takeaways

 Expert tips most guides skip

-Branded clicks are cheap and convert high, so they will mask weak non-branded performance if you let them.
+Separate branded and non-branded campaigns from day one, because blending them hides your true cost to acquire a new customer; branded clicks are cheap and convert high, so they mask weak non-branded performance if you let them.

-Treat your product detail page as part of the campaign.
-The best bid in the world cannot fix a thin page.
 Clear benefits, the DSHEA disclaimer placed properly, strong reviews, and ingredient specifics do more for ACoS than another round of bid tweaks.

 Putting it to work

-Your spend tier is the decision that makes every other decision easier.
 Pick the tier you can fund for 90 days, run the ad mix it calls for, stage your ACoS by product life, and let compliance shape copy toward the lifestyle language that also converts.

 Get those four right and you protect margin while you build rank, which is the whole game in a category where clicks are not getting cheaper.